-Lakhimpur Kheri investigation: UP government is dragging its feet, says Supreme Court
+Lakhimpur Kheri investigation: UP government appears to be ‘dragging its feet’, says Supreme Court

-In the previous hearing also, the court said that it was not satisfied with the steps taken by the state.
+The chief justice pulled up the Uttar Pradesh government for delay in submission of the status report of the violence, in which eight people were killed.

-The Uttar Pradesh government is “dragging its feet” in the investigation into the violence in Lakhimpur Kheri on October 3, the Supreme Court said on Wednesday, according to Bar and Bench.
+The Uttar Pradesh government appears to be “dragging its feet” in the investigation into the violence in Lakhimpur Kheri on October 3, the Supreme Court said on Wednesday, Bar and Bench reported.

-“We waited till 1 am last night for any filing [of status report],” Chief Justice of India NV Ramana said.
-“But we received nothing.”

 Eight people were killed in Lakhimpur Kheri on October 3 during a protest against the three farm laws.
 Four of them were farmers.